“Wait, why do I have to go to some teacher meeting? Am I in trouble?”

 “I don’t know anything!
 What’s an IEP anyway?” he demanded.
 “What’s going on?”

 And it hit me: I had advocated for my son too well, taking care of every little obstacle both in school and out.
-He needed to begin advocating for himself—and he didn’t know how.
+He needed to learn self-advocacy—and he didn’t know how.

 Self-Advocacy Is a Key Skill